paige-graves/Billboard-100-to-Spotify/README.md

 # Personal Projects
 1. Billboard-100-to-Spotify:
-   - Using Beautiful Soup and Requests to scrape the Billboard Hot 100 on a given date and create a playlist in Spotify of the songs from that day.
+   - Using Beautiful Soup and Requests to scrape the Billboard Hot 100 on a given date and create a Spotify playlist of the songs from that day.
-2. Project 2:
+2. Top-Movies:
-   - Description 2
+   - Using Beautiful Soup and Requests to scrape the top 100 movies of all time.